radj307/volume-control/README.md

 ## What It Does

-- Makes your keyboard's volume slider useful by letting you adjust the volume of any specific program.
+- Makes your keyboard's volume slider useful
-- Allows you to have media keys on a keyboard without dedicated media keys.
+- Provides you with an alternative to media keys if you don't have them
-- Adds a fully configurable hotkey framework that can be extended via [user-created addons](https://radj307.github.io/volume-control/html/md_docs__addon_development.html).
+- Adds a fully configurable hotkey framework that can be extended via [user-created addons](https://radj307.github.io/volume-control/html/md_docs__addon_development.html)
-- Provides a superior alternative to Windows' Volume Mixer.
+- Provides a superior alternative to Windows' Volume Mixer
+- And more!

 ## How does it work?